CODA-Team/AnalogGym/README.md

 <font color="red">Write some simple table of contents here.
 Like how to set up simulators.
 How to use commercial tools, PDK, etc. Refer the readers to the corresponding doc</font>

+Overview of the components required for using AnalogGym:

 For a detailed tutorial on using Ngspice, please refer to [this link](https://ngspice.sourceforge.io/tutorials.html).

 Detailed documentations can be found in [doc](https://coda-team.github.io/AnalogGym/)